Prof Susan McVie OBE FRSE

-Susan’s research interests focus mainly on the study of offending patterns and criminal careers.
-She has conducted studies into youth crime, deviance and substance use; patterns of and trends in crime through the life-course; systems of justice, including transitions from juvenile to adult criminal justice systems; neighbourhood effects on offending; and the application of quantitative methods in the field of criminology.
-Her current work involves modelling trajectories of offending and other forms of behaviour across adolescence and early adulthood; using multi-level modelling to establish the impact of neighbourhood-level effects and dynamics over and above individual-level effects on individual delinquency; and investigating the impact of both juvenile and adult criminal justice systems on the behaviour of and outcomes for those labelled as offenders.
+Susan’s current research interests focus mainly on the study of crime and justice inequalities.
+She conducts research into youth crime, deviance and substance use; patterns of and trends in crime through the life-course; systems of justice, including transitions from juvenile to adult criminal justice systems; neighbourhood effects on offending; and the application of quantitative methods in the field of criminology.
+Her current work involves examining the impact of inequalities in the early years on later life chances and outcomes.
+She is examining trajectories of offending and criminal conviction across adolescence and early adulthood; using multi-level modelling to establish the impact of neighbourhood-level effects and dynamics over and above individual-level effects on individual delinquency; and investigating the impact of both juvenile and adult criminal justice systems on the behaviour of and outcomes for those labelled as offenders.